thisdot/starter.dev/starters/express-typeorm-postgres/README.md

 ### Caching

 Caching is set up with the [cachified](https://www.npmjs.com/package/cachified) library.
-It utilises redis in the background for caching.
-Under the `cache` folder you can find the redis client connection and the two functions that are used for caching and invalidating.
+It utilises Redis in the background for caching.
+Under the `cache` folder you can find the Redis client connection and the two functions that are used for caching and invalidating.
 See the `useCache` and the `clearCacheEntry` methods used in the example CRUD handlers, under `src/modules/technology/handlers`.

 ### Queue

-The queue is set up using [BullMQ](https://www.npmjs.com/package/bullmq) with a redis instance separate from the cache redis instance.
+The queue is set up using [BullMQ](https://www.npmjs.com/package/bullmq) with a Redis instance separate from the cache Redis instance.
 You can find how it is set up under the `src/queue` folder.

 We set it up to utilise processing in a separate thread.
 You can trigger the queue by sending a `POST` request to `localhost:3333/queue` with a request body of your choice.
 You can customise the queue and the job processors as you see fit, for more information on how to do it, please refer to the [BullMQ documentation](https://docs.bullmq.io/).